A Unified Framework for Double Sweep Methods for the Helmholtz Equation: Substructuring

 Considering the global vector $h^n$ containing the local unknowns $(h_{i,l}^{n})_{2\le i \le N}$ and $(h_{i,r}^{n})_{1\le i \le N-1}$, we can reformulate the additive Schwarz method~\eqref{jacobi_algo_helmholtz} as a Jacobi algorithm on $h^n$:

 where the iteration operator $\mathscr{T}$ can be written in the form of an operator valued matrix and $G$ refers to the contribution of the right-hand side $f$, see~\cite{Nataf:1994:OIC}.
-Therefore, we look for a vector $h$ such that,
+The above equation is what is called a substructured formulation of the volumic algorithm~\eqref{jacobi_algo_helmholtz}.
+Taking the limit as $n$ tends to infinity, we see that we look for a vector $h$ such that,

-In order to define more precisely the operator $\mathscr{T}$, we introduce for each subdomain an operator $S_{i}$ which takes three arguments, two surfacic functions $h_{l}$ and $ h_{r}$ and a volume function $f$:
+Equation~\eqref{global_substructuring} is what is called the substructured formulation of the domain decomposition problem.
+In order to define more precisely the operator $\mathscr{T}$, we introduce for each subdomain an operator $S_{i}$ which takes three arguments, two surface functions $h_{l}$ and $ h_{r}$ and a volume function $f$ and maps them to the local solution $v$:

 where $v:\,\Omega_i \mapsto \mathbb{C}$ satisfies:

 for $1 < i < N$.
 For $i=1$, the definition of $S_1$ is similar except that it takes only the two arguments $(h_r,f)$ since domain $\Omega_1$ has no left interface and similarly operator $S_N$ takes only the two arguments $(h_l,f)$ since domain $\Omega_N$ has no right interface. {\bf As of now, for sake of simplicity and by abuse of notation, $S_1(h_l,\ h_r,\ f )$ $(\text{resp. } S_N(h_l,\ h_r,\ f))$ will refer to $S_1(h_r,f)$ $(\text{resp. } S_N(h_l,\ f))$. }